Skip to content

 1. Uses specialized retrievers built from user segmentation data

-2. Routes queries to appropriate components
+2. Routes queries to appropriate components based on learned patterns

 3. Provides clear interfaces for both models and users